Jacques Burkhardt

 Jacques Burkhardt (November 18, 1808 – February 20, 1867) was a Swiss scientific illustrator.
 In 1865, he joined Harvard naturalist Louis Agassiz's Thayer Expedition to Brazil, where he produced hundreds of sketches and watercolors of Brazilian fish and other fauna.
-The Museum of Comparative Zoology at Harvard University holds most of Burkhardt's illustrations, which have been digitized and made freely available online.
+The Ernst Mayr Library of the Museum of Comparative Zoology at Harvard University holds most of Burkhardt's illustrations, which have been digitized and made freely available online.